 The results suggest that outsourcing increases remaining workers' earnings.
-In the next section, I examine the impact of this finding on inequality-do previous analyses under or overestimate the total impact of outsourcing on inequality?
+In the next section, I examine the impact of this finding on inequality.
+First, does outsourcing affect within-firm inequality.
+Second, do previous analyses under or overestimate the total impact of outsourcing on inequality?